 Note: SNOMED CT® occasionally incorrectly uses only lower case letters.

-Apart from the taxonomic names, the Organism hierarchy contains a large number of "umbrella terms/headings", the so-called grouper concepts, where the common name is used in English, such as infectious agents or arthropod organisms.
+Apart from the taxonomic names, the Organism hierarchy contains a large number of "umbrella terms/headings", the so-called grouper concepts, where the common name is used in English, such as infectious agents or arthropod-borne organisms.
 Common names can also be found in other hierarchies.
 If a common name is used in English, it is recommended that a common name is also used in the target language.

 Question to be considered: Should the international taxonomic names be used in the target language not only in the Organism hierarchy, but also in other hierarchies – or, should the common name of a given organism be used as preferred term in certain hierarchies, or, contexts?-->it should be specified which other hierarchies?